Brooke-Novosad/PainterlyRendering/README.md

-# PaintRender - Artistic Image Renderer
+# Painterly Rendering
+## Non Photorealistic Rendering

-PaintRender is a Python-based artistic image renderer that turns input images into paintings using different styles.
-The code uses the OpenCV and NumPy libraries to process the images and apply artistic effects.
+Painterly Rendering is a Python-based artistic image renderer that transforms input images into paintings using the chosen style.
+Our code uses the OpenCV and NumPy libraries to process the images and apply artistic effects.

 ## Dependencies